csu-r-users-group/Talk-materials/R_fundamentals_May_13_2019/R_fundamentals.md

 When you call a variable, the result is just to print the variable

-*This is different than messages*
+*This is different than messages.* Messages are printed to the console, but are not the returned result.

 # How R finds variables (and what that means for you)

-R relies on the search path to find variables
+R relies on the *search path* to find variables

-Since the user can re-define a variable, this has to happen every time a command is executed.
+Since the user can re-define a variable, this search has to happen every time a command is executed.

 But in R, everything is a variable (including functions!)

-**This is why R is slow compared to compiled languages**
+**This is why R is slow compared to compiled languages** It has to re-find every variable and function every time.

 # The search path and you